-- To retain and conserve single storey buildings.
-01 - To conserve the settings of single storey buildings.
-02 - 03 To ensure that the scale and form of single store buildings are retained and that alterations and additions do not dominate the building.
+- 01 To retain and conserve single storey buildings. - 02 To conserve the settings of single storey buildings. - 03 To ensure that the scale and form of single store buildings are retained and that alterations and additions do not dominate the building. - 04 To retain and enhance the distinctive shared characteristics of the rear elevations of pairs or groups.